drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Design of a Novel ACE Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Using the information they had gathered about the new CPA inhibitor and the characteristics of the active site, they surmised that the succinyl carboxyl group of the CPA inhibitor, benzyl succinic acid, would most likely interact with the central catalytic zinc ion of CPA.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/design-novel-ace-inhibitor-405c336e'><i class='fa fa-play' aria-hidden='true'></i></button>Using the information they had gathered about the new CPA inhibitor and the characteristics of the active site, they surmised that the succinyl carboxyl group of the CPA inhibitor, benzyl succinic acid, would most likely interact with the central catalytic zinc ion of CPA.
 They further hypothesized that a succinylamino acid derivative, whose structure was similar to the dipeptide product of ACE action and had an additional zinc-binding succinyl carboxyl group, might inhibit ACE specifically.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.